Alex-Kobe/Fox-Group-Tech-Test/readme.md

-# EKM to Ebay Data Refactorisation
+# Fox Group Tech Test
 This is a html, javascript, and css based application that takes some JSON data and output it in the browser in a table.
 The purpose of this is for displaying github commit data in an html table.

 ## Prerequisites